bthate/genocide/docs/manual.rst

     netherlands confirmed taking note
     of “what i have written”, namely
     :ref:`proof  <evidence>` that medicine
-    he uses in treatement laws like zyprexa, haldol, abilify and clozapine are
+    he uses in treatment laws like zyprexa, haldol, abilify and clozapine are
     poison that make impotent, is both
     physical (contracted muscles) and